-Cultures on the Prairie is an annual conference to raise awareness of the challenges, successes, and opportunities as they relate to specific cultures.
+- Cultures on the Prairie is an annual conference to raise awareness of the challenges, successes, and opportunities as they relate to specific cultures.
 It is meant to provide insight when hiring and serving all people of southwest Minnesota.
-Education, agency, and business professionals experience the stories, history, and cultures throughout southwest Minnesota by listening and interacting with select panels, which will discuss the views of employers/workforce personnel, students, and adults.
+Education, agency, and business professionals experience the stories, history, and cultures throughout southwest Minnesota by listening and interacting with select panels, which will discuss the views of employers/workforce personnel, students, and adults - .
+Minnesota West has finalized our first Strategic Enrollment Management plan (2022-2025) focusing on closing equity gaps by creating a comprehensive communications plan at every stage in the lifecycle of a student, offering opportunities for students 25 and older to upscale credentials, and increasing our outreach and matriculation of PSEO and REACH students to regular undergraduate status. - Review and development of comprehensive intervention activities for at risk students including holistic case management. - Adoption of Appreciative Advising as the advising model for the college.

-- SEM Planning which will include closing equity gaps. - Review and development of comprehensive intervention activities for at risk students including holistic case management. - Adoption of Appreciative Advising as the advising model for the college - Implementation of Salesforce as our CRM tool to track progress and identify trends in enrollment and retention.
-Comprehensive student onboarding.
+Implementation of EBA as our SSRM system to use as a tool to track progress and identify trends in enrollment and retention. - Comprehensive student onboarding.